instadw/instadwell-blog/_posts/2026-6-02-pg-near-dit-university-dehradun-upes-uttaranchal.md

 ---

+## Frequently Asked Questions {#faq}

+**Is there a PG near DIT University for girls?**
+Yes, Manila House and Yangon House are verified girls-only properties near DIT University, both with meals and security included.

+**Is there a boys PG near Uttaranchal University?**
+Yes, Jinan House (Rs.
+16,299) is the top-rated boys option near Uttaranchal University, with meals, laundry and Wi-Fi included.

+**What is the PG near UPES Dehradun price?**
+PG near UPES Dehradun starts at Rs.
+10,999/month (Semarang House, boys) and goes up to Rs.
+16,999/month for premium unisex options.

 *All properties above are aggregated on InstaDwell from verified operators.
 Prices are starting rates and subject to room type and availability.
-Click any property link above to check live pricing.*
+[Click here to view properties near DIT, UPES, Uttaranchal Universities](https://instadwell.com/best-pgs-and-co-living-spaces-in-dehradun)*